 before I use my Paddock Groomer?

-A: No. Because the Paddock Groomer doesn't
+A: Because the Paddock Groomer doesn't

 have a motor it operates quietly so your horses will probably be happy

 for you to use it while they are still in the paddock once they are

 familiar with the look of it.
 We have done showground demonstrations

 in the grass warmup areas in amongst jumping horses warming up without